Chord symbols

 Literal

-Jazz: adds color tones (e.g. the major 9th) but may also omit certain notes - this depends both on the chord itself and its context, the next chord in particular
+Jazz: Adds color tones (e.g. the major 9th) but may also omit certain notes.
+This depends both on the chord itself and its context, like what chord follows it.

 Voicing